ESCOMP/CTSM/doc/source/tech_note/Vegetation_Phenology_Turnover/CLM50_Tech_Note_Vegetation_Phenology_Turnover.rst

 where superscripts *n* and *n-1* refer to fluxes on the current and previous timesteps, respectively.
+The rate coefficient :math:`{r}_{xfer\_off}` varies with time to produce a linearly increasing litterfall rate throughout the offset period.
+The :math:`biofuel\_harvfrac` (:numref:`Table Plant functional type (PFT) parameters for harvested fraction of leaf/livestem for bioenergy crops`) is the harvested fraction of aboveground biomass (leaf & livestem) for bioenergy crops.
+It is only non-zero for prognostic crops.
-The rate coefficient :math:`{r}_{xfer\_off}` varies with time to produce a linearly increasing litterfall rate throughout the offset period, and the special case for fluxes in the final litterfall timestep (:math:`{t}_{offset}` = :math:`\Delta t`\ ) ensures that all of the displayed growth is sent to the litter pools for deciduous plant types.
+The special case for fluxes in the final litterfall timestep (:math:`{t}_{offset}` = :math:`\Delta t`\ ) ensures that a fraction (:math:`1-biofuel\_harvfrac`) of the displayed growth is sent to the litter pools for deciduous plant types, while the remaining fraction (:math:`biofuel\_harvfrac`) of leaf biomass goes to the biofuel feedstock pools (Equation :eq:`25.9`).
+Modifications on livestem carbon pools can be found in section :numref:`Harvest to food and seed` in Equations :eq:`25.9`-:eq:`25.14`.

 Corresponding nitrogen fluxes during litterfall take into account retranslocation of nitrogen out of the displayed leaf pool prior to litterfall (:math:`{NF}_{leaf,retrans}`, gN m\ :sup:`-2` s\ :sup:`-1`).
 Retranslocation of nitrogen out of fine roots is